thunder/thunder-distribution/docs/contributing.md

 #### Updating existing configuration (with manually defined configuration changes)

 Before Drupal\update_helper\Updater::updateConfig() updates existing configuration, it could check the current values of that config.
-That helps to leave modified, existing configuration in a valid state.
+That helps to leave the modified, existing configuration in a valid state.

 ```php
   // List of configurations that should be checked for existence.